percona/pg_tde/documentation/docs/global-key-provider-configuration/set-principal-key.md

-# Global Principal Key configuration
+# Default Principal Key configuration

 You can configure a default principal key for the server using a global key provider.
 This key is used by all databases that do not have their own encryption keys configured.

-There are three main functions for this:
+Configuring the default principal key is a multi-step process that uses the following functions:

-- [pg_tde_add_global_key_provider_<TYPE>()](../architecture/architecture.md#add-providers) registers a global key provider
+- [pg_tde_add_global_key_provider_<TYPE>()](../architecture/architecture.md#add-providers) adds a global key provider
 - [pg_tde_create_key_using_global_key_provider()](../functions.md#pg_tde_create_key_using_global_key_provider) creates a principal key at a global key provider
 - [pg_tde_set_default_key_using_global_key_provider()](../functions.md#pg_tde_set_default_key_using_global_key_provider) sets the default principal key and rotates the internal encryption key if one is already configured

+## Add a global key provider

+To add a global key provider, see the [Key provider management](../functions.md#key-provider-management) topic.

 ## Create a default principal key

 !!! note
-    Before running this command, ensure that a global key provider is already configured.

     The sample output below is for demonstration purposes only.
 Be sure to replace the key name and provider with your actual values.

 To create a global principal key, run: